 If there are common questions, objections, or confusing topics on your website, link to a support page.
 Anything visitors always ask is worth including in the footer.

-You might have yours read:
+You might have yours feature links to pages such as:

 - FAQs